Identification

 Behavior

 The first is the Gifted Evaluation Scales (GES).
-Information about how this was developed and what it contains can be found at this website.
-A sample of the scale that can be downloaded is below.
+Information about how this was developed and what it contains can be found with the following link: https://www.hawthorne-ed.com/gifted.html

 The second option is the Scales for Identifying Gifted Students (SIGS).
 This particular scale has two options: one for teachers and one for parents.
 While similar to the GES, the SIGS breaks out behavior statements by subject area, so some schools may prefer to use this scale as teachers do not have to complete the entire scale for scoring to work out.
 Additionally, parents have a way to give input on the behavior seen at home with a potentially gifted student.
-More information about the SIGS can be found on this website.
-Samples of both scales the school scale and the parent/home scale can be found below.
+More information about the SIGS can be found with the following link:https://www.routledge.com/corporate/about-us/prufrock-press.

 Performance